-There are various methodologies in software development: Agile, DevOps deployment, Waterfall, Scrum, etc. But how can business owners identify which method is most suitable for their software development project? in this article, TECHVIFY Vietnam will analyze and compare the advantages and disadvantages of Scrum and Waterfall.
+There are various methodologies in software development: Agile, DevOps deployment, Waterfall, Scrum, etc. But how can business owners identify which method is most suitable for their software development project?

 In our previous articles, we have introduced some basic information about how the Scrum process and Waterfall process work.
 So here are the main differences between these two software development methodologies:

 |Development is iterative and incremental||Development is phase-based and sequential|

 |It includes customers and stakeholders at each phase||The customers are only involved in the very last steps when the result is near|

 |A cross-functional team with knowledge of the product invested in the whole team through shared experiences||Handovers between analyses-design-build-test phases with knowledge stored in documents|